 The easiest option is to just make the changes on your router instead of on each individual device.
 If the changes are made on your router then each device connceting via that router will be able to access American Netflix.

 Once you’ve followed all the steps restart your device and go to Smart DNS and login again.
 After you have made the network changes make sure you restart your device and then log in to your Smart DNS Proxy account and check for the four green ticks on the right of the “My Account” page indicating the status to see if you made the changes correctly.
 If you see 4 green ticks like in the picture below then it means you have completed the setup successfully.

 If you see that the third tick is red then just click on the “Activate” link next to it and restart your browser.
+If your router powers down at some point or if your ISP renews your IP address then you’ll need to come back to this page to click on the “Activate” link again to make sure you get 4 green ticks.
 If you have any trouble with this then use the support link on the Smart DNS website or drop us a mail and we’ll help you out.

 So you’ve got Smart DNS up and running, what’s next?
 Well now if you go to the Netflix website instead of seeing the content they make available in South Africa you will see the content that American Netflix users have access to.
 This solution will also allow you to have Hulu South Africa even though they haven’t launched here yet.